vmora/qgis-section/docs/source/design.rst

 The projected data are stored as memory layers in the section canvas (they are not visible in the layer tree and not stored in QgsMapLayerRegistry).

+Layers that have no z coordinates can be automagically excluded.

 **Note**: make sure that all data specific to a given section are groupped together in the Canvas class, such that on section change, they can all be delete and rebuild from scratch.

+**Note** Geometries that have some points near enought the section line, but have also points that are far will be an issue.
+A solution is to first compute the intersection between the geometry and the buffer around S, so only parts of the geometry will be present.
+In this case the geometry may change type (simple geometry -> collection) and we may forbid edition of those.

+For intersection, we can dumbly use a loop on selected features that are within the bbox of S.buffer(width).
+Then compute the intersection if the geometry is withing width from S.